bitsbytes-maker/bitsbytes-maker/README.md

 Hi there, I'm Maloy Kumar Devnath! 👋

 I'm a doctoral student in Information Systems Department at the University of Maryland, Baltimore County, where I work in the Mobile, Pervasive, and Sensor Computing Lab.
-My research focuses on using mmWave radar sensors in smart home systems and autonomous detection systems, as well as developing inter-communication platforms for executing DL models across multiple nodes.
+My research focuses on using mmWave radar sensors in smart home systems and autonomous detection systems, as well as developing inter-communication platforms for executing DL models across multiple computational nodes.

 In addition to my academic work, I also have experience in the security domain, where I suggested utilizing a Graph-Based Gaussian Naive Bayes algorithm to improve a CAN Bus Intrusion Detection System.
 Before pursuing my PhD, I worked as a C++ software engineer at Codecrafters International Limited, where I helped develop large-scale portfolio management and credit analysis software applications used by major companies like JPMorgan Chase & Co. and Bank of America.